-Design and construct improvements, including new storm drainage, lot resurfacing, lighting, signage, and a new building at the facility by early 2014.
+Design and construct improvements, including new storm drainage, lot resurfacing, lighting, signage, new sanitary sewer pipeline, and a new building at the facility by late 2014.

 Project Objectives:

 The Port's objective is to increase revenues generated from the facility.
 An enhanced customer experience will result from new storm drainage, pavement, lighting, signage and a new building, allowing the facility to offer a more competitive parking product in the Airport parking market.